Christyne Berzsenyi

 • Critical communication educational game development

-Based on a previous publication, Dr. Berzsenyi has been asked to write a bibliographic essay on the scholarship about The Golden Girls for the Oxford University Bibliographies.
-She recently took a sabbatical leave from teaching to complete scholarly projects and present her research.
+Based on a previous publication, Dr. Berzsenyi has completed a series of bibliographic essays on the scholarship about the television show The Golden Girls for the Oxford University Annotated Bibliographies online resource.

 Columbo: A Rhetoric of Inquiry with Resistant Responders.
 Typesetting by University of Chicago/Intellect Books, Ltd. 2019.